Orenstein Solutions offers couples and marriage counseling for:

 But, you still may have questions or concerns…

-I think that we desperately need help, but my partner is closed off to the idea of therapy.
+I think that we desperately need help, but my partner is closed off to the idea of couples counseling.

-And, often, when one person starts therapy, it sets the tone for change.
+And, often, when one person starts relationship counseling, it sets the tone for change.
 By taking the first step, you can create an atmosphere for healthy risk taking and make a positive impression on your partner.
-It may create the encouragement and safety needed for your partner to also become interested in counseling.
+It may create the encouragement and safety needed for your partner to also become interested in couples counseling.

 Couples / marriage counseling can take up a lot of time and it isn’t cheap.
 I’m not sure it’s worthwhile.

 Marital/couples counseling is an investment in yourself, your partner and your family.
 If you have children, you know that you and your partner are the leaders of your family, and whatever is transpiring in your relationship – be it good, bad or ugly – impacts everyone in your home.
 Outside of the home, your productivity at work and your engagement with friends and other family members may be negatively affected by the stress of a strained relationship.
 By investing in your relationship now, you are not only creating the opportunity for everyone to feel better sooner, but you can also build a solid emotional foundation with your partner that you can draw on the rest of your life.